 Description

-HISTORY: Garrat Hollemans was on of a number of alabasterers working out of Burton upon Trent in the C17.
-The Skrymshers built the original Aqualate Hall (to the south east of Forton) in the early C17.
+Garrat Hollemans was one of several alabasterers working out of Burton upon Trent in the 17th century.
+The Skrymsher family built the original Aqualate Hall to the south-east of Forton in the early 17th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.